 about me

-My name is Leslie, and this is a bit about me (and mine):
+My name is Leslie (she/her), and this is a bit about me (and mine):

-I will eventually finish my undergrad in English Lit and then pursue a Masters in Library Science.
+I have an undergraduate degree in English Literature.
+And I may pursue a Masters in Library Science, eventually.
 Needless to say, Stories interest me.
+So does helping people build their libraries.

-Posts will look a bit more like Notes than the more typical Review.
-There is sure to be things I dwell on continuously, either things I look at when I read, aspects I think may interest a reader, or even subjects occupying my mind for whatever reason.
-However, I do take practice of reading and writing seriously (regardless of my terrible lack of discipline).
+I created omphaloskepsis now Leslie D. as a place to write about reading books and film.
+Posts will look a bit more like Reader Response Notes than the typical 3-paragraph-mostly-summary Review.
+There are sure to be things I dwell on continuously, either things I look at when I read, aspects I think may interest a reader, or even subjects occupying my mind for whatever reason.
+However, I do take practice of reading and writing seriously.

 I will read pretty much anything.
-If I discriminate against anything, it tends to be the memoir or travel narrative or certain historical period.
+I adore the creative, the short, and the absurd.
+If I discriminate against anything, it tends to be the memoir, travel narrative or a certain historical period.
 I read a lot of Juvenile Fiction because of the daughter.
-First, I was curious what she was reading.
-Then I found some to be really entertaining and thought-provoking and just flat-out brilliant and inspiring.
-Natalya has since moved on to Teen shelves.
-I am back to being curious about what she’ll be reading, but with some reluctance.
+First, I was curious what she was reading, but then I found some to be really entertaining, thought-provoking and just flat-out brilliant and inspiring.
+I eventually went on to spend 4 years as the Children’s Lead for a Barnes & Noble.
+After a short time away, I am back to selling books, this time for Powell’s Books in Portland Oregon.

-THE DAUGHTER (aka N aka Natalya) is nearly-12 and she is an avid reader with excellent comprehension skills.
+THE DAUGHTER (aka N aka Natalya) is 22–yes, now a college grad (a Religion Reedie)–time flies.
+She is a creative writer, a GM of the TTRPG variety, and an avid reader and brilliant with it.
 It is unsurprising that she is opinionated, but she is frighteningly articulate.
-She is a young author of essay, story, and poetry.
+She is an author of essay, story, and poetry.
 She helps edit my writing projects and I value her opinion on several topics.
-We can be found geeking out on Bookish and Writerly things.
+We can be found geeking out on Bookish and Writerly things, and Critical Role.

 I welcome feedback, even thoughtfully stated disagreements.
-Please leave me reading recommendations or links.
+Please leave me reading recommendations or bookish links.
 And I thank you for your regards.
-This blog has an email address: omphaloskepsis (at) stonhaus.com

 This is brilliant!
 I am so happy to see that you are blogging in earnest.
 Thanks for the kind mention and best of fun and luck moving forward in academe, life, love, and motherhood.